deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/returns-tax-taxes-itr.md

 [Section 148 of Income Tax Act: Notice Under Assessment or Reassessment](https://cleartax.in/s/notice-section-148-income-tax-act)

+## Liberalised Remittance Scheme (LRS)

+Under the Liberalised Remittance Scheme (LRS), all resident individuals are allowed to freely remit up to USD 2,50,000 per financial year (April – March) for any permissible current or capital account transaction or a combination of both.
+The Scheme is not available to corporates, partnership firms, HUF, Trusts etc.

+### What is the current TCS (Tax Collected at Source) rate for LRS?

+It is 5% of the remittance amount above INR 7 Lakhs.
+From October 1, 2023 onwards, the rate will be 20% of the remittance amount.
+TCS (Tax Collected at Source) amount will be visible on your Form 26AS.

 ## Links

 [How To (LEGALLY) Never Pay Taxes - Do This Today - YouTube](https://www.youtube.com/watch?v=248o4zc9RmI)